tomamic/fondinfo/cpp/README.md

   (Menu: Project - Add files recursively)
 - Menu: Settings - Compiler - Follow C++14 standard

-## If you use QtCreator

-- Copy main.pro into a subfolder
-- Open the new pro file with QtCreator
-- Add all other cpp and h files to the project
-  (Right click on project - Add existing directory - Uncheck main.cpp)

 ## If you use Geany

 - Manu: Set build commands - Build